Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 How much research experience do I need to be a competitive Iowa MSTP applicant?

 • In general, admission to MD/PhD training programs (MSTPs) requires that students have significant research experience and a motivation towards medicine.
-Usually students complete independent research project and are able to discuss the "what" and importantly the "why" behind their investigations.
+Usually students complete independent research projects and are able to discuss the "what" and importantly the "why" behind their investigations.
 Students should also have some exposure to medicine, including physician shadowing, and evidence of leadership and altruism.

 • What really distinguishes MD/PhD admissions from MD admissions is the research experience.
 So the more time spent in a lab, and the greater depth of the research accomplishments, the better.